Nancy Rourke: Career

-Rourke's career began with a variety of graphic design jobs, at companies such as Xerox, 20th Century Fox, and Microsoft.
-After 2009 she became a full time artist with a focus on Deaf View/Image Art after she began to explore deaf culture.
-She additionally works to bring Deaf View curriculum into schools for deaf children.
+Rourke's career began with various graphic design jobs at companies such as Xerox, 20th Century Fox, and Microsoft.
+After 2009, she became a full-time artist with a focus on Deaf View/Image Art after she began to explore deaf culture.
+She additionally works to bring the Deaf View/Image Art curriculum into schools for art teachers.
 She hosts retreats, galleries, and works through several artist-in-residencies in schools nationwide.
 Some of her experience also pertains to assisting deaf inmates who did not have access to interpreters or video phones in prison, and creating programs to expand their artistic abilities.

 In 2014, she published "Nancy Rourke: Deaf Artist Series."

 In 2019, she has been awarded the Laurent Clerc Award by Gallaudet University's Alumni Association to recognize a deaf person for "his or her outstanding contributions to society."